-- 3. Add the gum Arabic solution to the seeds, mix until all seeds are uniformly covered. - 4.
-Add 100 g (one sachet) of inoculant to the seeds already covered in gum Arabic solution and mix thoroughly until all the seeds are uniformly covered and/or coated with the inoculant.
-Avoid exposure of the inoculated seeds to sunlight by covering with a paper, cloth, etc. Exposure to sunlight will kill the rhizobia bacteria. - Cover the inoculated seeds with a piece of cloth and put under a shade to allow them to coolly dry for about 15-30 minutes (note that the time depends on the quantity of seeds inoculated) for sowing. - Ensure that you sow the inoculated seeds as soon as possible, particularly about 30 minutes after inoculation.
-In an extreme case where you cannot sow immediately, ensure that you sow the seeds on the same day they are inoculated.
+- 3. Add 100 g (one sachet) of inoculant to the seeds already covered in gum Arabic solution or moistened and mix thoroughly until all the seeds are uniformly covered and/or coated with the inoculant. - 4.
+Avoid exposure of the inoculated seeds to sunlight by covering with a paper, cloth, etc. Exposure to sunlight will kill the rhizobia bacteria. - 5.
+Place the inoculated seeds under a shade to allow them to coolly dry for about 15-30 minutes (note that the time depends on the quantity of seeds inoculated) for sowing.

+- Ensure that you sow the inoculated seeds as soon as possible, particularly about 30 - 60 minutes after inoculation. - 7.
+In an extreme case where you cannot sow immediately, ensure that you sow the seeds on the same day they are inoculated. - 8.
+Inoculant application rate can be adjusted accordingly based on the quantity of seeds to be inoculated.